-Morgan and Chase decided to make a difference in the lives of others.
-In December 2006, with the help of their family, they co-chartered the Teach Them To Fish Foundation, Inc., a §501(c)(3) international economic development public charity, whose mission is to do its share to alleviate the unimaginable human suffering caused by extreme poverty and hunger in the developing world, by building primary schools for children in rural Cambodia and Uganda where over 75% of the population lives on less than $2 a day and children do not have schools to attend.
+Morgan’s and Chase’s father decided to make a difference in the lives of disadvantaged who did not have schools to attend and save young girls at risk of human trafficking.
+In December 2006, he chartered the Teach Them To Fish Foundation, Inc., a §501(c)(3) international economic development public charity, whose mission is to do its share to alleviate the unimaginable human suffering caused by extreme poverty and hunger in developing countries, by building schools in Cambodia and building schools in Uganda where over 75% of the population live on less than $2 a day and children do not have schools to attend.

-Today, Morgan and Chase continue to volunteer for the Teach Them To Fish Foundation as Youth Advisory Committee members.
-Among other things, they organize and plan fundraisers to raise money for our primary schools in Cambodia and Uganda.
-They have participated in numerous overseas humanitarian missions including, but without limitation, traveling to our primary school in Battambang Province, Cambodia, in 2014, to purchase and distribute emergency food, clothing, shoes, and school supplies for students and refugees that fled Thailand during the May 2014 Thai Military Coup and traveling to Siem Reap Province, Cambodia, in 2015, to inspect two prospective sites (Omaneash Primary School and Samrong Khrapor Primary School) to build a new primary schools, where they also purchased and distributed food for daily breakfasts, clothing, shoes and school supplies for more than 500 children.
-(Depicted on this page are pictures of Morgan and Chase, as young children, on a humanitarian mission in 2010, purchasing non-perishable food items at local markets and boxing relief packages for distribution to bombing victims in Israel.
-We chose to publish these pictures to show young students that regardless of age, one can help underprivileged children whether locally at home or abroad.)
-Morgan and Chase also raise money for our Save The Children program that provides emergency humanitarian aid and temporary schools for children displaced by disasters such as the Earthquake in Haiti, famine in Cambodia, bombings in Israel, Typhoon Haiyan in the Philippines, and the earthquake in Nepal.
-They co-created our “Shoes for Africa” program and raised money to buy shoes for 2,500 children in Uganda.
-They have worked at all of our annual fundraising social events, workshops, and open discussions.
-Morgan and Chase manage our Facebook page and keep our more than 103,000 supporters up-to-date on our current events and calls to visit our donate page.
-Additionally, Morgan and Chase are our foundation’s spokespersons.
-They advocate for the foundation on our public service announcements aired on national TV including the 2014 Winter Olympics with a former Olympic figure ice skater.
+Today, Morgan’s and Chase’s father continues to encourage his children to volunteer for the Teach Them To Fish Foundation as Youth Advisory Committee members.
+Among other things, they participated in staffing fundraisers to help raise money for the foundation’s primary schools for disadvantaged children who do not have schools to attend and save young girls at risk for human trafficking in rural Cambodia and Uganda.
+With their father’s help, Morgan and Chase participated in overseas humanitarian missions including traveling to our primary school in Battambang Province, Cambodia, in 2014, to helped him to distribute emergency food, clothing, shoes, and school supplies for students and refugees that fled Thailand during the May 2014 Thai Military Coup and, during the same trip, traveled to Siem Reap Province, Cambodia, to inspect two prospective sites to build new primary schools, where they also purchased and distributed food for daily breakfasts, clothing, shoes, and school supplies for more than 500 children.
+(Depicted on this page are pictures of Morgan and Chase, as young children, on a humanitarian mission in 2010 with their father, purchasing non-perishable food items at a local market in Jerusalem and boxing relief packages for distribution to bombing victims in Israel.
+We chose to publish these pictures to show that young students, regardless of age, can help disadvantaged children whether locally at home or abroad.
+Additionally, Morgan and Chase advocated for the foundation on public service announcements aired on TV including the 2014 Winter Olympics with a renowned Olympic figure ice skater.

 To learn more about our Youth Advisory Board and how you can volunteer and help change the lives of thousands of orphaned and impoverished children in rural Cambodia and Uganda while enabling girls to attend school for the first time in their lives, and impact future generations to come, read our Get Involved page and email us at info@TeachThemToFish.org.